Dr. Amelia Shepard, Power Posing. (Photo courtesy: Youtube.)

 Amy Cuddy is A Woman To Admire.

-Note: Recent research has shown that “power posing” does not significantly increase success rates as Amy suggests.
+Update; Recent research has shown that “power posing” does not significantly increase success rates, as Amy suggests.
 In other words, the jury is still out but if it works and helps you, that’s what counts.